terjanq/google-reported-issue/README.md

 ![another_injection.png](another_injection.png)

-But this time it's on the `HTML` page not on the page with `text/javascript` *MIME* type.
-But here, I was unsuccessful with attaching a working `JavaScript` code.
+But this time it's on the page with `text/html` *MIME type* not with `text/javascript` *MIME* type as in before which creates a serious risk of `XSS Injection`.

+## Summary
+I've spent some time in finding the working `XSS` but was unsuccessful in there.
+I also had reported the **issue** to Google via `Bug Bounty` program, but sadly the finding hasn't been rewarded.
+Even though it got patched really quickly with the highest priority :(